-The Named Executive Officers (other than Mr. Horton and Mr. Urness, who became employees of the Company during fiscal year 2019), were each granted awards of performance vesting restricted stock units for fiscal 2020, fiscal 2019, the Transition Period and fiscal 2017.
+The Named Executive Officers (other than Mr. Peyovich, whose employment commenced on January 6, 2021), were each granted awards of performance vesting restricted stock units for each of fiscal 2020 and 2019.
+Mr. Nielsen was also granted performance vesting restricted stock units for fiscal 2021.